Seeed-Studio/sscma-example-esp32/docs/en/meter.md

-# Train and deploy a meter reading detection model
+# Train and deploy a meter reading model on ESP32-S3
 ## Introduction

 This tutorial shows how to train and deploy a meter reading detection model on ESP32-S3.